team-vassav/LISA/README.md

 ## 5. Simulation of LISA 🤖

-The LISA model 🤖 is a reasonably priced fully simulated quadruped robot developed using pyBullet 🐍 that can be controlled with remote bluetooth controllers 🎮 like PS4 or XBOX can be used in both the rough and 🌳 tough terrain environments.
+The LISA model 🤖 is a reasonably priced fully simulated quadruped robot developed using pyBullet 🐍 that can be controlled with remote Bluetooth controllers 🎮 like PS4 or XBOX can be used in both the rough and 🌳 tough terrain environments.
 The Robot is used to monitor the terrain environments where humans are unable to pass through and handle various works accordingly.
 The Gait patterns implemented here depict the original beings 🐕 to mimic them.
-The Improved stability provides the robot to wake up immediately after a dash or a fall.
+Improved stability provides the robot to wake up immediately after a dash or a fall.

 ![Screenshot (18)](https://user-images.githubusercontent.com/84219813/165350903-0930f560-9c14-43a8-be71-2a90caea347d.png)
 ![Screenshot (22)](https://user-images.githubusercontent.com/84219813/165350952-917adecb-f0f2-428d-a6e2-c54c640df57f.png)